stevederico/SDScaffoldSync/README.md

 Overall, this is a great way to get your project up and running then you can go from there.

-## This Project Would Not Be Possible Without [Mattt Thompson](http://www.github.com/mattt).
-> SDScaffoldSync is a combination of [SDScaffoldKit](http://www.github.com/stevederico/sdscaffoldkit), [AFNetworking](https://github.com/AFNetworking/AFNetworking), and [AFIncrementalStore](https://github.com/AFNetworking/AFIncrementalStore) using the [Heroku-Core-Data-Buildback](https://github.com/mattt/heroku-buildpack-core-data).
-Without these contributions from [Mattt](http://www.github.com/mattt), none of this would be possible.
-I highly encourage everyone to follow & thank [Mattt Thompson](http://www.github.com/mattt) for his series of open source libraries covering the mission-critical aspects of an iOS app's infrastructure.
-Be sure to check out its sister projects: [GroundControl](https://github.com/mattt/GroundControl), [SkyLab](https://github.com/mattt/SkyLab), [CargoBay](https://github.com/mattt/CargoBay), and [houston](https://github.com/mattt/houston).

 ## Getting Started
 These are the exact steps needed to take to create an syncing client-server app in 3 minutes.
 You will need to have CocoaPods Installed on your machine.